usualoma/grunt-xgettext/README.md

 For Handlebars templates, you can achieve the same effect through named arguments:

     {{tr "May" context="Abbreviation" comment="Abbreviation of May"}}

+For JavaScript, you can also use triple-slash comments to provide translator comment:

+    /// Translators: use all lower-case if months are not capitalized in your language tr("September")

 ### Usage Examples